TheCOBRALab/Knotergy/README.md

 > **Minimum‑free‑energy prediction of RNA secondary structures with pseudoknots**

-ComputeEnergy computes the free energy of a given structure
+Knotergy computes the free energy of a given structure

 #### Steps for installation
-1. [Download the repository](https://github.com/TheCOBRALab/ComputeEnergy) and extract the files onto your system.
+1. [Download the repository](https://github.com/TheCOBRALab/Knotergy) and extract the files onto your system.
 2. From a command line in the root directory run
 ```
 cmake -S . -B build